jdevfullstack-tutorials/learn-to-code/README.md

 ## The Truth About Programming
 The reason why we do computer programming is to instruct the computer exactly the things we want the computer to do for us.
 But it comes with a price.
-The computer can only understand the machine language but making pure machine language for the programmer is a very cumbersome task.
+The computer can only understand the machine language but using pure machine language for the programmer is a very cumbersome task.

 Hence, the computer and the programmer must meet halfway, that's is where